-We’re Launching Word Hack in Canada First (and Why Other Indie Developers Should Too)
+Why We’re Launching Word Hack In Canada First

 Today I am happy to announce that after months of effort and tinkering, we are releasing to the public our latest iPhone game: Word Hack!

 Word Hack is a simple word game we’ve created that adds a colorful twist to Hangman and Wheel of Fortune.
 In Word Hack, the object of each puzzle is to guess the word hidden behind a series of colored blanks.